-The brand Olympics: Getting attention without getting in trouble
+The brand Olympics: getting attention without getting in trouble

 Apple has also found a small opportunity at Pyeongchang.

-It lent about 15 gold iPads and more than a dozen Apple watches to the US bobsled team's coaching and support staff at the Olympics.
-The coaches had been using outdated iPads to analyse training runs and asked Apple last year for new ones.
+It lent about 15 gold iPads and more than a dozen Apple watches to the U.S. bobsled team's coaching and support staff at the Olympics.
+The coaches had been using outdated iPads to analyze training runs and asked Apple last year for new ones.

-On the sidelines of the Rio de Janeiro Games in 2016, Apple sold limited edition Apple watchbands in national team colours.
+On the sidelines of the Rio de Janeiro Games in 2016, Apple sold limited edition Apple watchbands in national team colors.

 Apple declined to comment.